 - Services with additional configuration options available.

-If there are services with firing SLO alerts or exhausted error budgets, the summary card displays a count and provides a Filter by option for those services.
-Clicking Filter by filters the inventory table so that it shows only the affected services.
+If there are services with firing SLO alerts or exhausted error budgets, the summary card displays a count and provides a Show services option for those services.
+Clicking Show services filters the inventory table so that it shows only the affected services.

 If there are services without defined SLOs or alerting policies, the summary card describes them and provides a Show Services option.
 Clicking Show Services filters the inventory table so that it shows only those services.
 The summary card then provides a Learn more option that describes SLOs or alerting policies.